 About the JD/MBA Program

 If you want to broaden your career opportunities in the fields of business and law, consider Stetson University's J.D./MBA program.
 Students completing the program receive both an MBA degree from the Stetson University School of Business Administration and a J.D. degree from the Stetson University College of Law.
 Holders of these degrees can use the J.D. to provide a legal context for managerial activities and the MBA to sharpen administrative and managerial decision-making skills.
 Many CEOs and upper-level managers hold law degrees.

 At Stetson University's College of Law, competence comes from a solid academic curriculum backed by an intensive program of skills training through legal clinics and other real-law experiences.
 As a graduate of the program, you will enter the workforce ready to work with a solid education in business and law designed to develop management competencies.

-- The required graduate business courses for the J.D./MBA program are offered Tuesday and Thursday evenings (fall and spring) and Monday.
-Tuesday and Wednesday evenings (summer) at the College of Law campus in Gulfport, Florida, and online.
+- The required graduate business courses for the J.D./MBA program are offered online Tuesday and Thursday evenings (fall and spring).

 - Two MBA classes are offered in each of the fall, spring and summer semesters for College of Law students.

-- To complete the dual program in three years, students generally begin MBA classes during their fourth semester in law school and may begin MBA classes in the fall, spring or summer.
+- To complete the dual program in three years, students generally begin MBA classes during their fourth semester in law school and take two MBA classes that summer semester.

 - All advanced-level MBA requirements for the J.D./MBA program can be satisfied without leaving the College of Law.

 How to Participate in the JD/MBA Program

 To participate in the J.D./MBA program, you must first apply to the College of Law and successfully be admitted.
 Upon completion of your first year of law studies, you may then apply to add the MBA degree to your program.
 You must be admitted into the J.D. program, offered by the College of Law, and the MBA program, offered by Stetson's School of Business Administration, independently.
 All entrance requirements for both programs must be satisfied.